Almost synchronous quantum correlations: Main result

 Together with~\eqref{eq:rho-plambda}, combining~\eqref{eq:c2-1b} and~\eqref{eq:c2-1c} through the triangle inequality gives~\eqref{eq:c2-1}.
 To show~\eqref{eq:c2-1b}, write using the triangle inequality

 where we used the assumption that each $B^y_b$ is a projection.
 Each of the two terms on the right-hand side is bounded in the same manner.
 We show how to bound the first:

 where the first inequality is Cauchy-Schwarz, the second uses $\sum_a A^x_a = \sum_b (B^y_b)^2 = \Id$, and the last follows by expanding the square and using the definition of $\delta$.
 This bounds~\eqref{eq:c2-2a}.
 Together with a similar bound for the term in~\eqref{eq:c2-2b} this shows~\eqref{eq:c2-1b}.
-A similar proof shows~\eqref{eq:c2-1c}.
+To show~\eqref{eq:c2-1c}, we proceed similarly up until the last step~\eqref{eq:c2-2e}, at which point a bound on